tomordonez/tomordonez.github.io/_posts/2018-08-29-install-sphinx-and-readthedocs.md

     * Bullet points

 I added a text before the bullet points then `make html`.
 Then it displayed the correct captions for the URL

 ### `make html`

-When you run this command, it might show errors.
-Just read the output to correct those errors and then run again. layed the correct captions for the URL

-### `make html`